createlabz/createlabz-public/arduino-upgradedStarterKit/WaterSensor/README.md

-# Water Level Sensor with LED Indicator and Relay
+# Water Level Sensor with LED Indicator and Relay Control
 > An Arduino project automating an air pump with the use of relay as output and water level sensor as input.

 ## Table of contents